Ibrahim Mahama (artist): Red Clay Studio

 Red Clay Studio is an art and cultural institution founded in 2020 in Janna Kpeŋŋ, near Tamale, Ghana.
 It serves as Mahama's studio and as a hybrid learning space built from locally sourced red clay bricks.
 The site's artistic director is Esinam Damalie.

 Red Clay Studio includes warehouses, exhibition halls, outdoor gathering spaces, and repurposed structures such as grounded British colonial-era train carriages and six Soviet-era aircraft converted into libraries, cinema rooms, and classrooms for local children.
 Notably, a Star Bow aircraft was transported from Accra to Tamale in December 2019, crossing the Volta River, and now serves as an educational space on site.

 A key permanent installation is Parliament of Ghosts, originally shown in Manchester in 2019 and now reinstalled at Red Clay Studio.
 This chamber-like structure reimagines political power and colonial architecture, inviting reflection and dialogue.

 With 2000 school children visiting a week, Red Clay Studio's programming includes free educational workshops in robotics, solar energy, drone piloting, coding, and interdisciplinary creative activities.
 The institution's mission reflects Mahama's commitment to ensuring that access to culture, critical thinking, and technical skills is not limited by geography.

+Fire Outbreak

+On February 18th, 2026, repairs on a vintage train in Ibrahim Mahama's Red Clay Studio resulted in a fire.
+The train, which had been acquired two years before the incident, was engulfed by the fire, destroying one of the most difficult pieces acquired by the artist.